 It's now about the globalists or the New World Order.

-See, what it is, is black people always want to protest peacefully, but white people come in and they start causing a race war because secretly they're using it to oppress black people, so black people definitely shouldn't even go out at all.
+See, what it is, is black people always want to protest peacefully, but white people come in and they start causing a race war because secretly they're using it to oppress black people.

 There's no point in protesting.

-We've seen this last week who have come in from out of town somewhere, but I'm not sure what that proves.
+And I'm pretty sure there were plenty of people at every protest we've seen this last week who have come in from out of town somewhere, but I'm not sure what that proves.

-And I'm sure that there are some people who are behaving in ways that maybe the central organizers of a rally do not approve of, and I think that there's a lot that should be dealt with and wrestled with in terms of that, but in terms of a lot of the specifics of it, it's really hard to assess for me, especially as things are going on, the level to which that...
+But in terms of a lot of the specifics of it, it's really hard to assess for me, especially as things are going on, the level to which that invalidates anything.

 I don't think I have a place to say.

-I can't hear people like Alex saying things like this and not recognize that that is their motivation.
+And I think that this, I can't hear people like Alex saying things like this and not recognize that that is their motivation.

-It's very difficult, and all I can really stake a claim in is that I believe that the underlying conversation that is around this is important, it's valuable, and I don't think that whether a genuine part of anything or a sad offshoot of it, like burning down a target or whatever, is inconsequential compared to...
+And I don't think that whether a genuine part of anything or a sad offshoot of it, like burning down a target or whatever, is inconsequential compared to the real issues at hand.

-And the videos you can find of communities cleaning up after, let's say, a business has the windows broken and stuff.
+And I feel like it's a disservice to get too bogged down in that, losing sight of the tons more footage and stuff you can find of people peacefully gathering and organizing and protesting and the videos you can find of communities cleaning up after, let's say, a business has the windows broken and stuff.

 The only thing that I hear from everybody that makes me so fucking mad is everybody, like Lori Lightfoot gave a press conference today where she lied through her fucking teeth.

-But the coroner in the autopsy ruled that it was a homicide and that the victim died of a sudden cardiac death due to the toxic effects of cocaine and the stress associated with physical restraint, right?
+But the coroner in the autopsy ruled that it was a homicide and that the victim died of a sudden cardiac death due to the toxic effects of cocaine and a stress associated with physical restraint, right?

 So this guy from Blackwater is here on the show making up details about the preliminary autopsy that Hennepin County Medical Examiner has released.